do-b/do_b_addon/README.md

 blender addon created by do_b and ChatGPT :/

-Download and install this python files in blender as you install adoon.
+Download and install this python files in blender like you install adoon.

 **1). symmetry_pie.py** :-  This python file enable pie menu by pressing "ALT+W" for a symmetry or mirror option that is availabe in "Edit mode" under "MESH" option.